Table Of Contents

 kubectl delete namespace my-namespace

-Please note that deleting a namespace will also delete all of the resources that are currently in that namespace.
+Please note that deleting a namespace also deletes all resources currently in that namespace.

 How to create resources in a namespace

-You need to specify which namespace you want to create the resource in.
-Otherwise, the resource, such as a pod, will deploy in the currently active namespace (or the default namespace).
+You need to specify the namespace in which to create the resource.
+Otherwise, the resource, such as a pod, will be deployed to the currently active namespace (or the default namespace).

 There are two ways to create a resource in a specific namespace: